HVAC Company Website Design, A Primer

 1. Keep It Simple, Silly

 Don’t overcomplicate things.
 You’re designing an HVAC website, not building the next Amazon or eBay.
-The best thing you can do is keep the design simple and straightforward.
+The best thing you can do is keep the web design simple with an easy to navigate layout.

-Study after study shows that website visitors are turned off by visual complexity and would much rather visit websites that have a simple website experience.
+Study after study shows that website visitors are turned off by visual complexity and would much rather visit websites that have a simple, user friendly website experience.
 There are a couple of ways you can take advantage of this:

 Simple sells.
-It’s why some of the most successful websites on the internet are also the least flashy.
+It’s why some of the best HVAC websites on the internet are also the least flashy.
 By stripping away all of the unnecessary fluff and focusing on the meat, you’ll see your conversion rates soar.

 2. Prioritize Website Speed

 Speed is extremely important.
 The longer it takes a page to load, the higher your bounce rate will be.
 (Likewise, you’ll see your conversion rate plummet.)
-Even if it’s just a second or two, shaving time off your page loading speed will boost engagement, enhance SEO, and elevate conversions.
+Even if it’s just a second or two, shaving time off your page loading speed will boost engagement, enhance search engine optimization, and elevate lead generations and conversions.
 Try the following:

 These are just a few tips.
 If you’re really committed to boosting your site speed, there are plenty of other proactive steps you can take.
-Any time spent optimizing for speed will be time well spent.
+Any time spent optimizing speed is time well spent for your HVAC company.

 3. Create a Simple and Compelling USP